es

 La Vall de Gallinera

-The 8 small towns that comprise La Vall de Gallinera celebrate their patron saint festivities between July and August:
+The 8 villages that comprise La Vall de Gallinera celebrate their patron saint festivities at the end of July and in August:

 - Benirrama: Last weekend of July.

-- Benissivà and Benitaia: First weekend of August, in honor of San Roque.
+- Benissivà and Benitaia: First weekend of August, in honour of Sant Roc (Saint Roch).

-- Benialí: Second weekend of August, in honor of San Miguel and the Virgen de los Desamparados.
+- Benialí: Second weekend of August, in honour of Sant Miquel (Archangel Michael) and the Mare de Déu dels Desamparats (Our Lady of the Forsaken).

 - Alpatró: From August 14 to 16.

-- La Carroja: Third weekend of August, in honor of San Francisco de Borja.
+- La Carroja: Third weekend of August, in honour of Sant Francesc de Borja (Saint Francis Borgia).

-- Benissili: Last weekend of August, in honor of San Pascual Bailón.
+- Benissili: Last weekend of August, in honor of Sant Pasqual Bailón.

 La Vall de Gallinera